Frequently Asked Questions

 Applications are available on the How to Apply page.

 - How many students attend the Research Internship in Science & Engineering Program?

-97 students attended the RISE Program in 2013.
-Students live and participate in social activities with the High School Honors students which when combined total over 200 students.
+98 students attended the RISE Program in 2014.
+Students live and participate in social activities with High School Honors students which when combined total nearly 200 students.